 Alpha Omega Alpha - This link will take you to the Alpha Omega Alpha Homepage.
 Scholarships are available through AOA.

-American Medical Association Seed Grant Program - This link will take you to the AMA page for the seed grant program. $2500 will help junior investigators conduct basic science or clinical research projects in the following four categories: Cardiovascular/Pulmonary Dieseases, HIV/AIDS, Leukemia, and Neoplastic Diseases.
-APPLICATION DEADLINE HAS NOT BEEN ANNOUNCED.
+American Medical Association Seed Grant Program - This link will take you to the AMA page for the seed grant program. $2500 will help junior investigators conduct basic science or clinical research projects in the following four categories: Cardiovascular/Pulmonary Diseases, HIV/AIDS, Leukemia, and Neoplastic Diseases.
+APPLICATION DEADLINE HAS NOT BEEN ANNOUNCED, but will be available in September.

 GEMS (Graduate Experiences for Multicultural Health Professional Students) - Research can be in many thematic areas, including basic sciences, clinical and public health.
 Stipends will be $700/week for 8 weeks.
 APPLICATIONS ARE DUE 3/15/2012.